mu40/katy/README.md

 # Katy

-Katy is a PyTorch-first toolbox for deep learning in medical image analysis.
+Katy is a toolbox for deep learning in medical image analysis with PyTorch.
 It is in early development, and breaking changes may occur without warning.